 VIA LINK Needs Volunteers

 VIA LINK 2-1-1 offers volunteer opportunities for college level students and individuals in the helping professions looking for community involvement.
-VIA LINK 2-1-1 relies on the support of dedicated volunteers to keep our hotlines fully staffed.
-Our volunteers provide free, short-term crisis counseling and referrals for Helpline 2-1-1 and The National Suicide Prevention LifelineF, as well as operating VIA LINK'S own Crisis Teen Textline.
+VIA LINK 2-1-1 relies on the support of dedicated volunteers to keep our helplines fully staffed.
+Our volunteers provide free, short-term crisis counseling and referrals for Helpline 2-1-1 and The National Suicide Prevention Lifeline, as well as operating VIA LINK'S own Crisis Teen Textline.